AMReX-Codes/amrex/Docs/JOSS/paper.md

 AMReX includes native linear solvers for parabolic and elliptic equations.
 Solution procedures include geometric multigrid and BiCGStab iterative solvers; interfaces to external hypre and PETSc solvers are also provided.
+The linear solvers operate on regular mesh data as well as data with cut cells.

 ### I/O and Post-processing